nspcc-dev/neofs-api/proto-docs/object.md

 <a name="neo.fs.v2.object.SearchRequest.Body.Filter"></a>

 ### Message SearchRequest.Body.Filter
-Filter structure checks if object header field or attribute content matches a value.
+Filter structure checks if the object header field or the attribute content matches a value.

-If no filters set, search request will return all objects of the container, including Regular object, Tombstones and Storage Group objects.
+If no filters are set, search request will return all objects of the container, including Regular object, Tombstones and Storage Group objects.
 Most human users expect to get only object they can directly work with.
-In that case the `$Object:ROOT` filter should be used.
+In that case, `$Object:ROOT` filter should be used.

 By default `key` field refers to the corresponding object's `Attribute`.
 Some Object's header fields can also be accessed by adding `$Object:`